gibsn/gojsonlex/README.md

 # GoJSONLex

-`gojsonlex` is a fast drop in replacement for encoding/json's lexer.
+`gojsonlex` is a drop in replacement for encoding/json's lexer, that is optimized for efficiency (both CPU and memory).

 # Motivation